carlogilmar/curso-git-esp/README.md

 ### Summary

-Introduction
+Preliminary

-- Audience for this
+- Git for everyone
-- What is a version control?
-(VCS what it is, benefits, why git, key features)
+- What is a Version Control System (VCS)?
+- Version Control Systems
+- Short History about git
+- The stupid content tracker
+- How git works
+- Git fundamentals
+- Git states
+- Git areas

+- Git for your organization
 - What git can do? (repositories, versions, artifacts, comparison, collaboration, accountability)
-- Git history
 - Git study cases

-- Git for your organization
+- The learning experience
+- Requirements
+- Course overview

 - What is the terminal?
 - Why command line?
 - Text editor